stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 Vitalik said he's more likely to get recognized in Buenos Aires than in the U.S. Yeah, well, and so if you like this content, please join us every week.

 [[41:27]](https://www.youtube.com/watch?v=15MltoqMjZU&t=2487s) **Victor:**
 We have this at the same time.
 And follow us on Twitter, at stradomercada with an A and join our Telegram community.
-Bob, if they wanna hear more from you, where can they find you?
+[Bob]({{ '/people/bob-summerwill/' | relative_url }}), if they wanna hear more from you, where can they find you?

 [[41:40]](https://www.youtube.com/watch?v=15MltoqMjZU&t=2500s) **Bob:**
-Yeah, so I'm just BobSamuel, same as my name on Twitter.
+Yeah, so I'm just bobsummerwill, same as my name on Twitter.

 [[41:46]](https://www.youtube.com/watch?v=15MltoqMjZU&t=2506s) **Victor:**
-And Karen, where can people find you?
+And [Kieren]({{ '/people/kieren-james-lubin/' | relative_url }}), where can people find you?

 [[41:50]](https://www.youtube.com/watch?v=15MltoqMjZU&t=2510s) **Kieren:**
-KJamesLubin, so shortened, but my name also on Twitter slash X.
+kjameslubin, so shortened, but my name also on Twitter / X.

 [[41:58]](https://www.youtube.com/watch?v=15MltoqMjZU&t=2518s) **Victor:**
-And you can find me at Vic4Wong on Twitter.
-Bob and Karen have both shamed me publicly because I have so few followers, even though I was an early adopter.
+And you can find me at vic4wong on Twitter.
+[Bob]({{ '/people/bob-summerwill/' | relative_url }}) and [Kieren]({{ '/people/kieren-james-lubin/' | relative_url }}) have both shamed me publicly because I have so few followers, even though I was an early adopter.
 So please, please connect to me.

 Love to hear from you.